 Dermatology was initially started as a Division of Internal Medicine at the University of Utah in 1972, and received departmental status in 1995.
-From the beginning, the goals of the division, now department, have been to actively contribute to the understanding of the pathophysiology and treatment of skin disease and to serve as a referral center for the diagnosis and treatment of skin disease in the Intermountain West.
-We regard this as an intellectually exciting endeavor and have tried to create a collegial atmosphere for both faculty and residents that will allow us to accomplish these goals.
+From the beginning, the goals of the department, have been to actively contribute to the understanding of the pathophysiology and treatment of skin disease and to serve as a referral center for the diagnosis and management of skin disease in the Intermountain West.
+We regard this as an intellectually exciting endeavor and have created and maintained a collegial atmosphere for both faculty and residents that allows us to accomplish these goals.
 Our trainees are considered important members of our team, not simply trainees.